 Healthy people donate a small amount of their blood to be used for blood transfusions Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
 Transfusions are given to increase the blood's ability to... read more .
 People usually give 1 pint (about 450 milliliters, approximately less than 1/10th of the total amount of blood in the body) and often different components of the blood (see Blood Products Blood Products People are sometimes given transfusions of whole blood during severe bleeding (for example after an injury or pregnancy complications), but usually they are given only the blood component they... read more ) are separated and given to different people.

 The entire process of donating whole blood (that is, blood with all component cells) takes about 1 hour.
-Blood donors must be at least 17 years old and weigh at least 110 pounds (50 kilograms).
+Blood donors must be at least 17 years old (16 in some places with consent of a parent or guardian) and weigh at least 110 pounds (50 kilograms).
 In addition, they must be in good health.
 Their pulse, blood pressure, and temperature are measured, and a blood sample is tested to check for low blood count (anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more ).
 Donors are asked a series of questions about their health, factors that might affect their health, and countries they have visited.
 Certain conditions and factors can permanently or temporarily disqualify people from donating blood.
 Disqualifying factors typically are those that might make donation dangerous for the donor or risk transmitting a disorder to the recipient.
 The decision to accept or disqualify a donor can be complicated.
 The American Red Cross provides detailed information on their web site (see Blood Donation Eligibility Requirements).

 Did You Know...